Cheap personal car lease deals: why you should avoid them

 Whether you will save money leasing or buying a used car will depend on a number of factors.
-This includes the brand, how long you would like to keep the vehicle for, and your estimated usage such as the annual mileage.
+This includes the brand, how long you would like to keep the vehicle, and your estimated usage such as the annual mileage.
 This is not necessarily down to cheap personal car lease deals.

-The vast majority of the time, if you are looking to drive a used vehicle, then the more affordable option is to lease rather than to outright purchase the vehicle.
+The vast majority of the time, if you are looking to drive a used vehicle, then the more affordable option is to lease rather than outright purchase the vehicle.